wiicode/cybersecurity-framework/bronze-controls/phishing.md

 -   Most modern, up-to-date browsers will block known phishing and malware sites.
 Note that is not always the case on mobile devices.
 -   Organizations should run a proxy service, either in house or in the cloud, to block any attempt to reach websites which have been identified as hosting malware or phishing campaigns.
--   Public sector organizations should use the [Public Sector DNS service](/information/pdns), which will prevent users resolving domains known to be malicious.

 ### **Protect your accounts with effective authentication and authorisation**